leikoilja/glocaltokens/README.md

 When writting unittests please follow the good practises like:
 - Use `faker` to fake the data.
 See [examples](https://faker.readthedocs.io/en/master/)
 - Use `mock` to patch objects/methods.
 See [examples](https://realpython.com/python-mock-library/)
+- You can run `python -m discover -p 'test*.py'` or `tox` inside of your virtual environment to test locally.

 # Credits
 Much credits go to @rithvikvibhu(https://github.com/rithvikvibhu) for doing